elly-80/budget-app/README.md

 ### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
+I imported the tests from `test_module.py` to `main.py` for your convenience.
 The tests will run automatically whenever you hit the "run" button.

 ### Submitting

-Copy your project's URL and submit it to freeCodeCamp.
+Good luck sister.